By: C. W. Stratton, MS, CASAC

-- Locate social events that will not have a negative impact on your recovery
+- Locate social events that will not harm your recovery

 Things: Look for the Triggers

-- When it comes to a certain song that reminded us of using, we have a wide variety of choices and genre’s of music that we can now enjoy without that recall.
+- When it comes to a specific song that reminded us of using, we have a wide variety of choices and genres of music that we can now enjoy without that recall.

-- Certain smells that bring us back to that time requires us to modify thinking and realize that we are no longer in those places where we used substances; we are in a safer place in our lives.
+- Certain smells that bring us back to that time require us to modify our thinking and realize that we are no longer in those places where we used substances; we are in a safer place in our lives.

-- Things like lighters and maybe spoons will take time to adjust to.
-Lighters are used in everyday society for different uses other that substances.
+- Lighters, spoons, or other things we use in getting high have their normal function.
+Lighters are used in everyday society for different uses other than substances.
 Spoons are utensils used for eating.
-It may sound easier said than done, but as the quality of our recovery increases we begin to have changed thinking around these things.
+It may sound easier said than done, but as the quality of our recovery increases, we change our thinking about these things.

 - Being creative with their hands